krglkvrmn/SeqTools/README.md

 2. Press on button with action, that you like to perform.
 3. Clipboard content changes on needed one, so you can paste it anywhere you want.

-Works on Windows platform only.
-Requires biopython and kivy packages.
+Requires biopython, clipboard and kivy packages.